Brad Nathan

 Rutgers Business School - New Brunswick | Office 4143 | 100 Rockafeller Rd | Piscataway, NJ 08554

-My research examines topics such as the effects of regulatory provisions governing federal procurement on contracting outcomes, whether investors benefit from events impacting the use of litigation as a means of corporate governance, and the social and financial factors affecting households’ willingness to pay their property taxes.
+My work is published and forthcoming in academic journals such as Journal of Accounting Research, Journal of Accounting & Economics, American Economic Journal: Economic Policy, and American Economic Journal: Applied.
 My research has been featured in various media outlets, including the Dallas Morning News, Public Procurement International, and top economics blog Marginal Revolution.
 I received the Best Dissertation Award from the Naveen Jindal School of Management at The University of Texas at Dallas in 2023.

-I earned my B.S. in Electrical Engineering from The University of Texas at Austin (2008), an M.S. in Quantitative Finance from the University of Houston (2016), and both an M.S. in Economics (2020) and a Ph.D. in Accounting (2022) from The University of Texas at Dallas.
-My professional experience includes four years as an Electrical Project Engineer at Intel Corporation, where I managed the design and construction of electrical scope for cutting-edge CPU chip factories.
+I hold a B.S. in Electrical Engineering from UT Austin, an M.S. in Quantitative Finance from the University of Houston, and both an M.S. in Economics and a Ph.D. in Accounting from UT Dallas.
+Before academia, I worked as an Electrical Project Engineer at Intel Corporation, managing the design and construction of electrical systems for advanced CPU fabrication factories.
 I am CPA-qualified in the state of Texas.

 Invited to present dissertation at U.S. Department of Defense's AIRC (webinar on 1/11/23): "Do Cost or Pricing Requirements Improve Contract Outcomes?" (video, includes executive-level government panelists, 500+ registrants)